teiniker/teiniker-lectures-embedded-cxx/programming-c++/embedded/README.md

 principle are RTTI and Exceptions.
 Therefore, compilers support a switch for turning them off.

 ## Commonly Used Features

-The following C++ features are safe and practical to use even on small, resource‑constrained embedded systems:
+The following C++ features are safe and practical to use even on **small, resource‑constrained embedded systems**:

 * **Namespaces**: Namespaces group related code under a named scope to prevent naming conflicts.